lorenzocestaro/seqalign/README.md

 // Common defaults.
 const gapSymbol = '-';
-const directions = Object.freeze({
-    NONE: 0,
-    DIAGONAL: 1,
-    LEFT: 2,
-    TOP: 3,
-});
 ```
-Generally, you should not have the need to change the directions enum, but if
-you need to carry out operations on the traceback matrix yourself, you can
-define your custom characters, remember:
-* It is not necessary to freeze the custom directions object but it is
-recommended.
-* Do not change enum keys (i.e. `NONE`, `DIAGONAL`, `LEFT`, `TOP`) or the
-algorithms will not work.

 #### Usage
 Instantiating `SWaligner` or `NWaligner` returns an aligner object which exposes an `align`